Abdillah/slide-to-captcha/README.md

         // Default options
         options = {
-            completedText: 'Done!',   // Value of data-content on success
+            authValue: 'Authenticated!',     // Value of hidden input on success
             cursor: 'move',                  // Cursor type on handle hover
-            customValidation: false,  // Use your own validation function
+            customValidation: true,          // Use your own onsubmit= function
             direction: 'x',                  // x or y, yet only support x
-            handle: '.handle'         // handle selector
+            handle: '.handle'                // Handle selector
-        };
+            inputName: 'captcha',            // Hidden input where to fill the value
+            completeHandler: defaultCompleteHandler  // Function to call when completed };
-        captcha = new SliderCaptcha(wrapperElement, {});
+        captcha = new SliderCaptcha(wrapperElement, options);
     });

 #### Options
     Option              Default
     -----------------------------------------
+    authValue:          'Authenticated!',     // Value of hidden input on success
-    handle:             ".handle"  // Class of handle inside #identifier-of-slidewrapper
+    handle:             '.handle'  // Class of handle inside #identifier-of-slidewrapper
-    cursor:             "move"     // The cursor your mouse will use when hovering over handle
+    cursor:             'move'     // The cursor your mouse will use when hovering over handle
-    direction:          "x"        // Can be x or y.
+    direction:          'x'        // Can be x or y.
 Not done with y slide yet.
-    customValidation:   false      // If you write your own validation, choose true
+    customValidation:   true       // If you write your own validation, choose true
+    inputName:          'captcha'               // Hidden input where to fill the success value
+    completeHandler:    defaultCompleteHandler  // Function to call when completed

 ## To Do
 * [x] Basic horizontal functionality
-* [ ] More flexible style
+* [x] More flexible style
+* [x] Reset-able captcha
+* [x] Support complete handler
 * [ ] Test in older browsers
 * [ ] More options
 * [ ] PHP authentication mechanism (use key-pair, php apc_store)